yasen-yankov/ios-docs/sidedrawer/getting_started.md

 If you are writing Swift, add the same line in your bridging header.

-If you are using Xamarin, add a reference to TelerikUI.dll in your project and use the using directive:
+If you are using Xamarin, add a reference to TelerikUI.dll in your project and use the <code>using</code> directive:

     using TelerikUI;